 The available campus space identified in Paragraph C of this policy shall be reserved pursuant to the provisions contained herein.
 To the extent any other campus space not listed in Paragraph C is made available for use, it must be reserved through the designated person and mechanism applicable to the particular campus space at issue.

 For example, space in all academic buildings is under the direction and control of the dean responsible for the respective academic building and, to the extent any space is available to be reserved therein as determined by the dean, such reservation shall be requested through the appropriate reservation mechanism identified thereby.
 To the extent any research space is made available, such space shall be assigned by the colleges/departments and/or the Vice President for Research and Economic Development through the appropriate reservation mechanism identified thereby.
 The use of any campus space, whether reserved pursuant to this policy or otherwise, is subject to Paragraph F of this policy as well as all other applicable UAH policies, procedures, and guidelines, along with local, state, and federal laws.

+However, the limitations in this policy apply to non-academic, non-research use of space.

 Who May Use Available Campus Space